Webbing Clothes Moth Treatment & Control in the NYC Metro Area

 Webbing Clothes Moths

 This is the most prevalent type of cloth moths in the United States that might necessitate clothing moth treatment services.
 The moths pose a significant threat to historical churches, museum objects, rug stores, and drapery shops.
-Adult moths are around 7-8 inches long, and they have shiny wings and head.
-They will also have reddish hair tuft on their head.
+Adults are only about 1/4 inch in length, and they have shiny wings and reddish golden hairs on their head.

 Case-making Clothes Moths